The Project in Brief

 circularAsset 10@4x.png

 Maricá’s basic income program is called Renda Básica de Cidadania (Citizens’ Basic Income, or RBC).
-Following a major expansion in 2019, more than one out of every four Maricá residents is now enrolled in its basic income program.
+Following a major expansion in 2023, approximately one out of every other Maricá resident is now enrolled in its basic income program.

-Each of these beneficiaries, all of whom have lived in Maricá for at least three years and belong to households earning less than three times Brazil’s minimum monthly income of R$1212 (US$237), initially received a monthly payment equivalent to R$130 (US$25) per person, paid in mumbuca, Maricá’s local digital currency.
-Between April 2020 and December 2021, in response to the Covid-19 pandemic, the value of the benefit was more than doubled to 300 mumbucas (US$59).
-In May 2022, the value of the benefit was permanently increased to 200 mumbucas (US$39), more than 95% of the individual poverty line.
+Each of these beneficiaries, all of whom live in Maricá and are registered in the federal government’s registry for social programs (Cadastro Único), initially received a monthly payment equivalent to R$130 (US$57) per person, paid in mumbuca, Maricá’s local digital currency.
+Between April 2020 and December 2021, in response to the Covid-19 pandemic, the value of the benefit was more than doubled to 300 mumbucas (US$127) through December 2021.
+In May 2022, the value of the benefit was set to 200 mumbucas (US$79).
+In the last trimester of 2023, the benefit was increased to 230 mumbucas (US$84), more than 105% of the individual poverty line.

 The Renda Básica de Cidadania program forms part of a broader effort to create a “solidarity economy” in the city.
 This initiative includes a community bank, the Banco Mumbuca, which administers the local currency and runs a microcredit program offering zero-interest loans to city residents and small businesses.
-Further policies include stipends and savings accounts for public-school students, financial support for study at private tertiary institutions, a system of free public transportation within the city, an additional benefit for indigenous residents, and a sovereign wealth fund, created in December 2017 and capitalized by oil royalties, intended to guarantee these programs in perpetuity.
+Further policies include stipends and savings accounts for public-school students, financial support for study at private tertiary institutions, a system of free public transportation within the city, an additional benefit for indigenous residents, a cash transfer program targeting informal workers and a sovereign wealth fund, created in December 2017 and capitalized by oil royalties, intended to guarantee these programs in perpetuity.

-In a country where the per-capita poverty line stands at R$210 (US$41) per month, Maricá’s basic income program and its broader suite of solidarity-economy policies are poised to make a major difference in the lives of tens of thousands and to impact scholarly and popular debates around cash transfer programs in Brazil and across the world.
+In a country where the per-capita poverty line stands at R$218 (US$84) per month, Maricá’s basic income program and its broader suite of solidarity-economy policies are poised to make a major difference in the lives of tens of thousands and to impact scholarly and popular debates around cash transfer programs in Brazil and across the world.

 The Jain Family Institute, based in New York City, and the Universidade Federal Fluminense, based in Niterói, Brazil, are collaborating to study this remarkable case of basic income at scale.
 With support from the city of Maricá, the Brazilian Basic Income Network, and colleagues across the world, our international research team will conduct a longitudinal mixed-methods study that will yield unprecedentedly broad insights into the macro and microeconomic effects of Maricá’s policy and contribute to debates on social welfare and cash transfer policies across the social sciences.